anttisalonen/progbook/rst/sched.rst

 * Sorting using a callback (line 17)
 * List slicing (line 18)

 *Exercise*: Tie everything together to read a test schedule file and output the next schedules buses.
-Once you're done, test with the full sched.txt file that was available for download a couple of chapters back.
+Once you're done, test with the full sched.txt file that was available for download a couple of sections back.